Welcome to Holly Class!

 Our PE day

-Please make sure you bring your PE kit on a Monday morning and leave it in school all week in case of any changes.
-Children should also have earrings removed in advance, and long hair should be tied back for safety.
+Children should have earrings removed in advance, and long hair should be tied back for safety.

 At Kirkby Avenue Primary School, we believe reading to be extremely important.
 Reading underpins so many other areas of the curriculum and supports the children in developing their imagination.
 To support your child with their reading, we ask that you listen to them read at home as often as possible and record this in their ‘Reading Record’.